 A "stay" can only be issued by a judge.
 If a stay is desired by a participant in the case, their only option is to present a motion to the judge requesting it.
 The judge will consider and rule on your motion either granting it, or not.

-How does trying a case in a small claims court differ from trying a case in a court of record
+how dose trying a case in small claims court differ from trying a case in a court of record

 When a case is remanded, it is sent from an appellate court to either a lower appellate court or the trial court with instructions to that court to take a particular action regarding the case.
 For example, if an appellate court vacates a conviction, it may remand the case to the trial court for a new trial.

 apelleate court sends a case back to the trial court

 Struck out means that the case against you has been dismissed by the court.
 In other words the court feels that there is no case to answer,or the court after hearing the prosecution case feels that there is not sufficient evidence to try the accused, and the court finds that it's in the best interest that "the case be struck out."